-Shiffrin seeks Olympic reset, takes 2 super-G training runs
+Shiffrin seeks Olympic reset; enters super-G after training

 That’s why her start in China is so difficult for everyone to comprehend, including her.

 “It is strange to see.
 But it also makes her human.
 It makes her more like all of us — because, sometimes, you ask yourself whether she actually is.
-She’s so precise, so strong mentally, that you ask yourself whether what she does is even possible,” said Italy’s Federica Brignone, who won a silver in the giant slalom this week and a bronze behind Shiffrin in that race four years ago.
+She’s so precise, so strong mentally, that you ask yourself whether what she does is even possible,” said Federica Brignone of Italy, who won a silver in the giant slalom this week and a bronze behind Shiffrin in that race four years ago.
 “She’s an athlete who has won so much, but maybe she was too stressed out.”

 In the lead-up to the Beijing Olympics, Shiffrin talked about the pressure and expectations she was all-too-aware of — from within, from fans, from coaches, friends and family.